yujinkim-msft/AKS-Edge/samples/akri-with-wasm/README.md

     kubectl apply -f wasm-onnx.yaml
     ```

 13. Download the [akri-video-streaming-app.yaml](./akri-video-streaming-app.yaml) and open file.
-Go to line 30 and edit the value with your own WASM service IP and port (`kubectl get svc` to find this).
+Go to line 30 and edit the value with your own WASM service external IP and port (`kubectl get svc` to find this).

 14. Save and close the YAML.
 Then deploy the app:
     ```powershell